istomyang/proot-distro/README.md

   ![image-20201004200502770](assets/image-20201004200502770.png)

   The question is the downloading url of your system.
 I tell you, go "https://github.com/EXALAB/Anlinux-Resources/tree/master/Rootfs" and replace the url.

+  You can also use Linux Deploy's repos: https://github.com/istomyang/Linux-Deploy-Respository/releases

 # References